 Did you make this Dandelion Root Coffee recipe?
 Please let me know how it turned out for you!
 Share it on Pinterest and leave a comment below.
 I would love it if you shared a picture of your recreation on Instagram so I can take a look, and be sure to tag me @theconsciousdietitian.

 This article was written by me for Aboriginal Healthy Living Activities run by ISPARC and SportMedBC.

 Want To Save This Post For Later?

 - 1 cup water

 - 1/8-1/4 cup milk or milk alternative

 - 1 tsp honey optional

-- Roast the dandelion root at 200 degrees Fahrenheit for 30 minutes.
+- Roast the dandelion root chunks at 200 degrees Fahrenheit for 30 minutes (see notes below if you have pre-roasted and ground dandelion root).
 This will enhance the bitter, coffee-like flavours.
 Option to do a larger batch and save the remainder in a sealable glass jar for later use.

 - In a saucepan add 1 tsp of roasted dandelion root to 1 cup of water and bring to a boil.
 Turn down the heat and let simmer for 5- 10 minutes with the pot covered with a lid.